handlebars-lang/handlebars.js/README.markdown

 If you are using Handlebars in production, please regularly look for issues labeled [possibly breaking](https://github.com/handlebars-lang/handlebars.js/issues?q=is%3Aopen+is%3Aissue+label%3A%22possibly+breaking%22).
-If this label is applied to an issue, it means that the requested change is probably not a breaking change, but since Handlebars is widely in use by a lot of people, chances are always there that it breaks somebodies build.
+If this label is applied to an issue, it means that the requested change is probably not a breaking change, but since Handlebars is widely in use by a lot of people, there's always a chance that it breaks somebody's build.

 Known Issues